Cueva language

-Cueva was an Indigenous language of Panama, now extinct, with limited attestation and often misclassified within linguistic studies.
+Cueva (cueva) is an extinct Chocoan language of Panama.
+Only around 50 words are known in the language.
+It is often misclassified within linguistic studies.
 The Cueva people experienced a significant population decline between 1510 and 1535 due to conflicts, diseases, and the effects of Spanish colonization.
-By the 17th and 18th centuries, the Guna had migrated into the former Cueva territory, repopulating the area.
+By the 17th and 18th centuries, the Guna and Embera had migrated into the lands of the former Cueva speaking polities, repopulating the area.

+History

+The Cueva were organized into at least 17 polities in 1515, all of them friendly with the Spaniards, all of whom presided over their own province and people.

 Classification

 Loukotka mistakenly identified a Guna vocabulary from the Darién as Cueva, leading to confusion of Cueva with Guna in subsequent literature, with some authors reporting that Cueva was a dialect of or ancestral to the Guna language.
-The Guna language and culture are very different from the Cueva.

-Loewen and Constenla Umaña & Margery Peña have suggested a connection between Cueva and the Chocoan family.
+Loewen, Quesada Pacheco, and Constenla Umaña & Margery Peña have suggested a connection between Cueva and the Chocoan family, with some classifying Cueva as a Chocoan language.

+Citing the linguistic diversity in the western half of the Isthmus, Calvo and Arias argue that Cueva could have been a lingua franca to connect an area with large linguistic diversity of both Chibchan and Chocoan languages because it includes cognates with both the Guna and Embera languages.

+Phonology

+A reconstruction of Cueva phonology is presented below.